 And it isn’t just companies who know full well of the damage they are responsible for.
 In a recent, scandalous leak, it became apparent that the Trump Administration knows full well the climatic impacts of its greatly reduced stance (to put it mildly) on tackling environmental issues.

 Moore and Patel go as far as to say that they do not see the individual’s carbon footprint as a useful measure of anything at all.
-From this viewpoint, the concept of carbon offsetting makes even less sense from the individual perspective.
+From this viewpoint, the concept of carbon offsetting makes even less sense.

 Action > inaction